 The Bottom Line

 Building an IoT product is very complex.
-By outsourcing non-core areas of your product to a platform, you’ll reduce risk, minimize cost, improve quality, and accelerate time to market.
+By outsourcing non-core areas of your product to an IoT platform, you’ll reduce risk, minimize cost, improve quality, and accelerate your time to market.